subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-8/detect-8_description.md

 User: NT AUTHORITY\SYSTEM
 ```

 Additionally, defenders can enable detailed file access auditing (either for the entire domain (GPO) or local group policy).
-Enabling this audit category will generate an Event ID: 5145 detailed file share access event that displays the winreg named pipe connection and the source host that the connection originated from.
-Proxied execution of offensive tooling will still generate these Event IDs.
+Enabling this audit category will generate an Windows Security `Event ID: 5145` detailed file share access event that displays the winreg named pipe connection and the source host that the connection originated from.
+Proxied execution of offensive tooling will still generate these event IDs.

-The below WinSec Detailed File Share Access Event ID: 5145 which will display the connection to the winreg named pipe:
+The below Windows Security Detailed File Share Access `Event ID: 5145` which will display the connection to the winreg named pipe:
 ```
 Event ID: 5145
 Subject: